AhmedHelalAhmed/Bash-Project/README.md

 # Bash-Project
 Bash Shell Scripting Project | DBMS

-# How to to to commendline and execute the file DBMSscript.sh
+# How to work go to commendline and execute the file DBMSscript.sh
 by the commend : ./DBMSscript.sh
 and follow the instructions